Norbyte/ositools/APIDocs.md

 Each function needs a skill stats id of the same type (Rain skill id for `NRD_CreateRain`, etc.)

 **Stability:**
- - The functions might get a handle return value in the future to ensure that the caller can destroy them if necessary.
  - The following additional options may be added:
    - Global: `ActivateTimer`
    - Tornado: `TurnTimer`, `IsFromItem`, `Finished`